A1Liu/a1liu/install/README.md

 6. Download Windows Terminal from the Microsoft Store

 7. Run setup script `windows.ps1`.

+8. Install Python 3.8 using the Python 3.8 installer, ensuring that it's installed for all users.

 ### Windows Subsystem for Linux
 1. Install Windows Subsystem for Linux